Ghent government in exile: International reaction

 The countries taking part in the Congress of Vienna closely observed and spied on Napoleon.
 When they heard of Napoleon's ambitions to return to the continent, they threatened the ruler of Elba with forced exile to an island much farther from European shores, St. Helena.
 Napoleon never believed this threat, not only because of the unwavering support of his guard but also because of the adoration the people of Elba had for him, making exile impossible without prior resistance.

 On March 7, when the news of Bonaparte's landing had just been made official by the Moniteur, the foreign ambassadors gathered at the Tuileries, where Louis XVIII declared: "Messieurs, I beg you to inform your courts that you found me well from gout and in no way worried by what has just happened.
 This will not disturb the rest of France or Europe."
 It was on this day that the Bourbon monarchy lost the support of the other European foreign powers who had placed it on the throne, and who realized that only Europe could put the brakes on Bonaparte.
 On March 9, the European powers offered Louis XVIII military aid, which he promptly refused.
 This clumsy decision caused the other powers to adopt a wait-and-see attitude.
 On the 18th, Louis XVIII begged the army to be loyal to him, "to spare the three hundred thousand foreigners whose arms I could no longer chain".
 With this declaration, Louis XVIII denigrated the foreign armies and wanted to restore the situation himself, which turned out to be a major political error, as he blocked the reinforcements that the foreign armies could have provided to defend his crown.

 Foreign sovereigns were successively notified of Bonaparte's landing, the Emperor of Austria on March 7, the King of Prussia on March 9 and the King of the United Kingdom on March 10.
 On the 11th, The Times headlined: "The return of the miserable adventurer".
 Mutual distrust between the European sovereigns of the Sixth Coalition slowed Metternich's plans to stop the Emperor on March 7.
 It was finally on the 13th that the powers that had signed the first Treaty of Paris met in Vienna, at the congress that had been held since 1814.
 The congress aimed to reorganize Europe, but territorial and ideological disputes dragged on, and the stakes for Europe of an eventual agreement.
-Napoleon's return called into question the length of the congress and its inability to decide, and it was this return that united the European powers behind a common enemy, as the Emperor of Austria put it: "Fortunately, it is now that we are all together ".
-Unsurprisingly, the congress deplored Bonaparte's action as illegal, in violation of the 1814 treaty: "By thus breaking the convention which had established him on the island of Elba, Buonaparte destroys the only legal title to which his existence was attached ".
+Napoleon's return called into question the length of the congress and its inability to decide, and it was this return that united the European powers behind a common enemy, as the Emperor of Austria put it: "Fortunately, it is now that we are all together".
+The congress deplored Bonaparte's action as illegal, in violation of the 1814 treaty: "By thus breaking the convention which had established him on the island of Elba, Buonaparte destroys the only legal title to which his existence was attached ".